asvae/my-articles/perfect-modal/article.md

 * Supports nesting of any depth.
 * Doesn't conflict with other elements on the page.

-This seems attainable.
+Seems easy enough, right?
 Let's glance over different solutions I harbored.

 ## Full screen overlay